CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/01-Create-nmm-account.md

    ![](media/ss3.png)

+   >**Note**: If the web page doesn't load.
+Please wait for 2 - 3 minutes or restart the App services and try to access the web page again.

 1. From the Nerdio portal, Click on the **Copy** *****(1)***** button to copy the PowerShell command and paste it into the Notepad as you'll be using later in the lab, and then click on the **Launch Azure Cloud Shell** *****(2)*****.

    ![](media/nm4.png)